espressif/idf-eclipse-plugin/README.md

 <a name ="nvsTableEditor"></a>
 # NVS Table Editor

-`NVS Table Editor` helps to create a binary file based on key-value pairs provided in a CSV file.
+The NVS Table Editor helps to create a binary file based on key-value pairs provided in a CSV file.
 The resulting binary file is compatible with NVS architecture defined in [ESP_IDF Non Volatile Storage](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/nvs_flash.html).
 The expected CSV format is:

 ```
 	key,type,encoding,value     <-- column header (must be the first line)